Walk The Way You Play

-I recently worked with a musician with chronic upper back pain that threatened to derail his career.
+Recently I worked with a musician with chronic upper back pain that threatened to derail his career.
 He had been to many doctors and practitioners who had offered him little help or even understanding when it came to the pain he was experiencing.

-When we met and he showed me the way he played I acknowlegded that he was posture for playing his instrument was very good.
+When we met and he showed me the way he played I acknowledged that his posture for playing his instrument was very good.
 But as we talked about the way he played with good posture, he was standing as poorly as a human being can stand— tucked under, compressing the lower spine and pulling the upper spine backwards.

 Rewind to a year or so ago and a session I had with a triathlete who was having back pain.
-He stood and walked terribly leaning backwards all the while so I asked him to show me how he ran and he immediately moved his body forward and landed beautifully through her whole foot.
+She stood and walked terribly, leaning backwards all the while, so I asked her to show me how she ran and she immediately moved her body forward and landed beautifully through her whole foot.